legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 Kernel pagesize is also referred to by developers as granular translation table options or similar.

-*This 4K version and the 16K version built recently with mock only have a few minor issues so far for me except for virtio gpu/drm-kms-helper.
+*This 4K version and the 16K version built recently with mock only have a few minor issues so far for me, I will list the problems here, might not be yours:

+-when using gnome i noticed after a while I lost my connection on virt ethernet, not sure why yet.
+-virtio gpu/drm-kms-helper error messages

 ### 4K granular/pages UTM virt, QEMU GPU Driver Testing on Gnome, with "Use Hypervisor" on.
  + Virtio-gpu-pci: works